Argaadya/olist_ecommerce_dashboard/README.md

 ### Page 3 - Merchant

-This page shows the detailed performance of each merchant.
+This page shows the detailed performance of each merchant and what are they selling.

 <center><img src="img/page_3_1.PNG"></center>

 ### Page 4 - Customer

-This page shows the detailed performance of each customer.
+This page shows the detailed performance of each customer and what are they buying.

 <center><img src="img/page_4_1.PNG"></center>